Not your average Why I Became an Interior Designer Story

 Fancy taking a bit of a journey?
 I'm going to take you on a journey of my personal experience that's lead me to interior design.
-It's not your average Why I Became an Interior Designer Story talking about rearranging rooms as a child.
-Please read on and comment below with questions.
+It's not your average Why I Became an Interior Designer Story talking about rearranging rooms as a child but please read on and leave a comment.

 Have you ever experienced that moment of not being able to turn your key in the lock?
 There’s nothing wrong with the mechanism itself but opening the door to the dark days that lay inside churns your stomach.

 Of course, there was days that were easier when no one is home and your guards down.
 When the car was parked on the drive, however, coming home to a place you don’t particular want to be sucks.
 From the eyes of a child, trying to navigate innocence, you’re unsettled by the things you’ve seen.
 Anticipation that you’ll see more, or hear, takes your last bit of ease.
 And then there’s the visions.
 They’re too graphic for your eyes to shut at night .

 Living through domestic violence before you’ve reached double digits crushes your trust.
 Your bedroom is a refuge without a lock or any shield for when you hear the cries.